-The evidence of the benefits of a healthy diet is encouraging.
 An individual's level of nutrition information has the potential to influence his or her diet quality.
-Yet the quantitative information is limited on the returns to investment in the various approaches to nutrition education.
-FANRP is interested in understanding the public and private returns to the provision of information through the various nutrition education activities offered by the food assistance programs.
+But acquisition and use of nutrition information may be influenced by individual characteristics, such as general education, which may also influence diet quality.
+FANRP is interested in understanding the public and private returns to nutrition information provided through the USDA food assistance programs and how these may be influenced by individual characteristics such as education, income, and time constraints.
+Investigation of the effects of pricing and other incentive strategies on nutrition behavior is encouraged.
 Research is also needed on the intertemporal costs and benefits of food choices and how different sociodemographic groups discount the long-term benefits of healthier diets.